tsm13/worldwise/README.md

 ### Notes

+- This project has a simple, fake Auth screen that is pre-filled for development purposes.
+It's not fully integrated with a database, although the data itself comes from a mock database.
 - The map used in this app was built with the [Leaflet API](https://react-leaflet.js.org/).
-- App built with Vite.
+- The app was built with Vite.
-- Not optimized for small screens, since the goal of this project was to practice React/JS features.
+- This project is not optimized for small screens, since the main goal was to practice React/JS features.